ClickHouse/ClickHouse/docs/en/development/build.md

-# How to build ClickHouse release package
+# How to Build ClickHouse Release Package

-## Install Git and pbuilder
+## Install Git and Pbuilder

 ```bash
 sudo apt-get update
 sudo apt-get install git pbuilder debhelper fakeroot
 ```

-## Checkout ClickHouse sources
+## Checkout ClickHouse Sources

 ```bash
 git clone --recursive --branch stable https://github.com/yandex/ClickHouse.git
 cd ClickHouse
 ```

-## Run release script
+## Run Release Script

 ```bash
 pbuilder create
 ./release
 ```

-# How to build ClickHouse for development
+# How to Build ClickHouse for Development

 Build should work on Ubuntu Linux.
 With appropriate changes, it should also work on any other Linux distribution.